MostAwesomeDude/brismu/0-introduction.md

 I try to integrate BPFK's recommendations into my logical rules.
 Indeed, many details have been hammered out by talking with BPFK members.
 But BPFK hadn't published anything as precise as this.

-### Why do you use alien language?

-Mathematical concepts sometimes contain a lot of functionality inside a very small package.
-The phrase "the natural numbers" picks out one particular object with an uncountable number of properties.

-That said, I try to use standard mathematical language, but I know that advanced mathematics is not common, and try to introduce concepts before I use them.

-### Isn't this kind of pathetic?
-It's sad, really.

-Somebody's gotta do it, or else it's not really a logical language, is it?

 ### Can't I just learn logic by learning Lojban?